 - A spare fuel filter – and other spare parts – could be invaluable.

 - Check with a national tourist board or consulate for any changes to the rules on bringing a car into Mexico, or Central America, before showing up in your vehicle.

 From South America

 There are no road connections between South America and Central America (via Panama).
-Instability in the Panama–Columbia border region, plus the difficulty of travel, have essentially made the trip over the Darién Gap on foot an impossibility.
+Instability in the Panama–Colombia border region, plus the difficulty of travel, have essentially made the trip over the Darién Gap an impossibility.
 All visitors to the Darién must register with the police.

 Unless you’re a yachtie or on a cruise ship, options for boat travel heading to/from the region are limited.
-The most popular route is taking a (shared) chartered sailboat between the Archipiélago de San Blas, Panama and Cartagena in Colombia (per person US$550).
+The most popular route is taking a (shared) chartered sailboat between the Archipiélago de San Blas, Panama and Cartagena in Colombia (US$550 per person).
 The five-day trip usually includes a few days on the islands and two days’ transit to/from Colombia.
-There is also a shorter route to/from the border town of La Miel, Colombia and nearby Sapzurro, Colombia (per person US$400).
-For more information about this journey, contact the following.
+There is also a shorter route to/from the border town of La Miel, Colombia and nearby Sapzurro, Colombia (US$400 per person).
+For more information about the journey, contact the following.

 - Casa Viena A Cartagena hostel that helps with boat trips to Panama.

 - Mamallena Tours This tour company – based at the hostels of the same name in Panama City and Cartagena – organizes sailing trips between the two countries, via San Blas.